Best Fireproof Safe for Cash and Documents

 This makes it a good option if you move frequently or want to be able to take your valuables with you in a vehicle.

 Although the capacity is small compared to other safes, the design means you can lay A4 and legal-size documents (including your emergency binder!) flat inside.
-The shape also means it’s easy to store as you can slip it under your bed.
+The shape makes it easy to store, as you can slip it under your bed.

 The locking mechanism consists of a simple key lock.
 While this means you don’t have to worry about batteries, it’s also not especially theft-proof.